- Location: Altamonte Springs, Florida

 With seven locations throughout Oregon, including Salem and McMinnville, Chemeketa Community College is a great place for Oregon locals to seek out an HVAC apprenticeship.
 Apprentices will take home a paycheck while earning credits that apply to an associate of applied science HVAC degree or even a bachelor's degree in operations management should they choose to pursue further education.

 Courses in this registered apprenticeship program are provided under the guidance of the Bureau of Labor and Industries (BOLI).
-Required qualifications for this apprenticeship include high school diploma or GED, at least 18 years of age, minimum of one year of high school algebra, and high school math equivalent.
+Required qualifications for this apprenticeship include a high school diploma or GED, at least 18 years of age, a minimum of one year of high school algebra, and a high school math equivalent.

-This program involves 8,000 hours of on-the-job training combining electrical and sheet metal work involving – wiring, installation, service and repair of environmental control systems, repair and brazing, refrigeration installation, and fabrication and installation of ductwork.
+This program involves 8,000 hours of on-the-job training combining electrical and sheet metal work involving – wiring, installation, service, and repair of environmental control systems, repair and brazing, refrigeration installation, and fabrication and installation of ductwork.

 Delaware County Technical High School offers an HVAC apprenticeship program that is particularly well-suited to recent high school students who want to pursue an HVAC career.
-Apprentices complete the first year of their apprenticeship at the school, then after the successful completion of year one, will be offered employment with a local contractor in order to finish the apprenticeship.
+Apprentices complete the first year of their apprenticeship at the school, then after the successful completion of year one, will be offered employment with a local contractor to finish the apprenticeship.

-Students in the program can earn industry certifications such as OSHA-10, EPA-608, National Center for Construction Education and Research (NCCER) Core and National Center for Construction Education and Research (NCCER)-HVAC Levels 1-3.
+Students in the program can earn industry certifications such as OSHA-10, EPA-608, National Center for Construction Education and Research (NCCER) Core, and National Center for Construction Education and Research (NCCER)-HVAC Levels 1-3.

 One of the few independent companies on this list, Johnson Controls offers HVAC apprenticeships at their offices around the country, when the need arises.
 To qualify for the apprenticeship, applicants need only a high school diploma (or GED) and a desire to learn the HVAC trade, although some familiarity with HVAC equipment is highly desirable.